When do I need to complete an application?

 How do I submit an amendment?

-If revisions are needed before your submission is reviewed, your coordinator may unlock the package for you to revise.
+If revisions are needed before your submission is reviewed, the Research Compliance Office may unlock the package for you to revise.
 Unlocked projects can easily be managed from the My Projects page.
 While the package is unlocked, you may add new documents or revise existing ones as needed.

 To revise or submit a previously submitted document for review, refer to the "Documents from Previous Packages" section at the bottom of the Designer page.